aspnet/AzureSignalR-samples/samples/GitHubChat/README.md

 }
 ```

-The link points to `/login` which redirects to GitHub OAuth page if you are not authenticated:
+The link points to `/login` which redirects to the GitHub OAuth page if you are not authenticated:

 ```cs
 [HttpGet("login")]